 The song then goes on to relate a love that went wrong.
-McCartney wrote that love (And I'll inject here, "or, life") was such an easy game to play.
+McCartney wrote that love (and I will inject here, "or, life") was such an easy game to play.
 But it went wrong, because he foolishly acted in haste.
 And now he longs that he could turn back the clock and do it all over again, far more wisely.
 At the end, he says, "I need a place to hide away."—as he longs to escape from the fruits of his foolishness.

-There is a way (shall we call it a formula) that Jesus gives in Matthew 7, that needs to be followed by each and every one of us who recognized that we have pretty much wasted our youth.
+There is a way (shall we call it a formula) that Jesus gives in Matthew 7 that needs to be followed by each and every one of us who recognized that we have pretty much wasted our youth.
 We need to turn about.
-So, what's the formula?
+So, what is the formula?
 He gives a very simple one, in this case.

-Matthew 7:7—Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened unto you.
+Matthew 7:7 "Ask, and it will be given you; seek, and you will find; knock, and it will be opened to you."

-A simple formula of how to get hold of TRUTH!
+A simple formula of how to get hold of truth!
 That is all-important.
-All our lives, we have had the tendency to ignore much "truth" that we have at our disposal.
+All our lives, we have had the tendency to ignore much truth that we have at our disposal.
 We have just carelessly, thoughtlessly, cast it aside.
-We simply don't use it; and then, too late, "yesterday" catches up with us.
-We wish we hadn't lived the way we have.
+We simply do not use it; and then, too late, "yesterday" catches up with us.
+We wish we had not lived the way we have.